Hej!

 The challenge

-The German telecommunication giant Telekom is obviously interested in making their products as accessible as possible.
+The German telecommunications giant Telekom is clearly interested in making its products as accessible as possible.
 The newly introduced customer service chatbot "Frag Magenta" should be no exception.

 The solution

 I supported a team for a few months working on AI and chatbot topics in customer support.
-I conducted several rounds of user interviews to figure out how they would approach the provider and what their opinion is on such modes of communication.
-That included groups of people with disabilities that have difficulties using screens, e.g. due to very limited eyesight.
-The result was a list of recommendations to the development team.
+I conducted several rounds of user interviews to understand how they would approach the provider and what their opinion was of such modes of communication.
+This included groups of people with disabilities who had difficulty using screens, e.g. due to very limited eyesight.
+The result was a list of recommendations for the development team.

 Role